Nature of Disorder

 Treatment

-Cognitive Behavioral Therapy (CBT) can also be helpful when addressing the anxiety response that may occur with an identifiable stressor.
+Cognitive behavioral therapy (CBT) can also be helpful when addressing the anxiety response that may occur with an identifiable stressor.
 Through CBT, individuals identify, and challenge irrational thoughts associated with their challenging life events.
-Exposure Response and Prevention (ERP) is also utilized to gradually expose and habituate the individual to situations they perceive to be challenging or dangerous.
+Exposure response and prevention therapy (ERP) is also utilized to gradually expose and habituate the individual to situations they perceive to be challenging or dangerous.
 The assigned exposures aid in helping the individual learn new ways of coping with their anxiety.
 The idea is to modify the learned response (hence the name “response prevention”) so more healthy behaviors and thoughts take their place.
 ERP takes intensive practice through repeated exposures over many months.
-For many, ERP in combination with medications provide much-needed relief for people suffering from Adjustment Disorder.
+For many, ERP in combination with medications provide much-needed relief for people suffering from adjustment disorder.

 Resources